resource-watch/slate/source/includes/api/_graph.md

 If successful, this endpoint will return 200 OK, containing the list of sorted datasets in the `data` index of the response body.
 Each element of the list contains the dataset id in the `dataset` property, and the number of times the dataset was viewed in the `views` property.

 As in the case of the `most-viewed` endpoint, please keep in mind that the concept of view might differ from one application to another.
-In order to increase the view count of a dataset, an application has to explicitly increment the count for that dataset by calling the increment view endpoint - TODO reference here
+In order to increase the view count of a dataset, an application has to explicitly increment the count for that dataset by calling the [increment view endpoint](#increment-dataset-view-count).

 ### Filters